“When the mind is full of judgment it is using the mental resources you need to see opportunities.”

 - Understand the emotional brain and its effects on behavior.

-- Identify how emotional states show up in your body.
+- Identify how emotional states show up in your body to quickly recognize reactions before saying or acting in damaging ways.

 II.
 Developing Awareness of Emotional Sources in Others

-- Identify the three major blocks to change – willingness, desire and courage
+- Identify the three points of resistance to change – willingness, desire and courage.

-- Use a focusing tool to shift how you use your energy
+- Use a focusing tool to shift the conversation perspective from problems to possibilities.

-- Determine your daily routine to master your brain
+- Determine daily routines to master outsmarting the emotional brain.

-For a two-day program, participants will learn a coaching approach so they can use their emotional awareness skills when having difficult conversations.
+For a two-day program, participants will learn and practice using their emotional awareness skills when having difficult conversations.